The War of the Worlds (1953)

 One of the keys to the success of The War of the Worlds was the striking design work by art director Albert Nozaki.
 Nozaki worked on the film at every stage of production, coming up with concept drawings at the outset, storyboards for the set pieces in the film, and most importantly, the final designs of the Martians and their fearsome hardware.
 After a few preliminary sketches, it was decided to depict the Martian war machines as flying craft rather than as the walking tripods of the book.
 In 1977 Nozaki told Rubin that "if the idea came from any place it came from something like the Manta Ray and originally that cobra-like control arm was coming out of the rear of the machine, like the tail of the Manta Ray.
 It was one of those ideas that instantly you know is right."

 Nozaki's designs were actualized for the movie by the head of the film's special effects, Gordon Jennings.
 Three of the all-important Martian war machines were manufactured by the prop department, headed by Ivyl Burks.
 The machines were 42 inches across, and had movable cobra necks.
 They were made of copper to give them an ominous, reddish tint.
 Lighted green wing tips and devices to turn the cobra heads meant that each machine contained thousands of dollars worth of wiring and circuitry.
-The machines glided on overhead tracks, connected by 15 wires both for support and to carry needed electricity.
+The machines glided on overhead tracks, connected by 15 wires both for support and to carry needed electricity--at times the wires are visible in the finished film.
 Jennings used multiple exposures to depict such effects as the heat ray (filmed as sparks from a burning welding wire) and the protective shields of the machines (which were simply small glass domes made for display cases).
 Other effects, such as the startling result of the wing-tip rays, which turn human beings to skeletons before vaporizing them, were achieved through matte paintings - sometimes done a frame-at-a-time in the same fashion as cel animation.

 Albert Nozaki also designed the Martian itself, seen briefly during the tense scene in which a cylinder crashes next to an abandoned farmhouse where Prof. Forrester and Sylvia have sought refuge.
 The elaborate alien prop was outfitted with an enormous three-color eye, long arms with suction-cup fingers, and pulsating veins throughout.
 The unforgettable alien suit was built by Charles Gemora, who was a veteran of the Paramount makeup department since 1932, although he was best known in Hollywood for his many film roles in a gorilla suit.
 Gemora's daughter Diana helped with the building of the alien and with the on-camera performance; it isn't obvious on film, but the Martian was a rush job made from chicken wire, latex rubber, and tubing, and it barely held together during the shoot.